Physical Activity and Wellness Science M.S.

 - 3 letters of recommendation

 Minimum Degree Requirements

-UVM's Master’s degree in Physical Activity and Wellness Science is a 30-credit, non-thesis graduate program that is designed to be completed in one academic year (2 semesters).
+UVM's Master’s degree in Physical Activity and Wellness Science is a 30-credit, non-thesis graduate program.
+Although the program can be completed in 1 academic year (2 semesters), completing the program over 2-years (4 semesters) is recommended.
 The curriculum includes coursework in exercise assessment and prescription, physical activity epidemiology, research methods, exercise and energy balance, chronic disease and exercise, health and wellness promotion, and behavior change and theory.

-A maximum of six (6) credits may be transferred into the program.
-Transfer credit may be completed prior to admission to the program provided that the credit is approved by the student's graduate studies committee and that the credit conforms to all other Graduate College requirements.
+A maximum of 6 credits may be transferred into the program.
+Transfer credit may be completed prior to admission to the program provided that the credit is approved by the student's graduate studies committee, course(s) content overlaps with program curriculum content, and the credit conforms to all other Graduate College requirements.

 Students must complete a comprehensive exam, integrating their knowledge of core course material in a written paper and/or oral format, by the end of their final semester in the program.